10 Countries Where People Eat Insects for Food (#10 Will Surprise You)

 #4 – Ghana: Turning the Tables on Termites

 Termites are generally recognized as a nuisance for their destructive, wood-munching habits.
-But they’re actually a major food source, especially during the meager season of spring, in the Republic of Ghana, located in West Africa.
+But they’re a major food source, especially during the meager season of spring, in the Republic of Ghana, located in West Africa.
 When preferable foods are scarce, Ghanaians rely on termites as their primary source of protein.

 They’re known to roast, fry, and even bake these tiny, nutrition-packed critters into cakes .